rs-pro/coffeebox/README.md

 ## Loading

-require it in application.js
+Require it in application.js

     //= require coffeebox

-Or require it in application.js.coffe
+Or in in application.js.coffe

     #= require coffeebox